 A guarantor may be required for such an individual to take out a loan – regardless of what the loan is for – should they find it difficult to be approved for a loan on their own.
-When a bank or finance lender decides to give an individual a loan of any kind, they do so under the understanding that the money will eventually be paid back; if someone has a poor credit score or no history then, simply put, the lender will not have any confidence that it will not end up out of pocket.
+When a bank or finance lender decides to give an individual a loan of any kind, they do so under the understanding that the money will eventually be paid back; if someone has a poor credit score or no history, then, simply put, the lender will not have any confidence that it will not end up out of pocket.

 Rates of Interest

-There is no set interest rate or annual percentage rate (APR) that is related to all guarantor loans; the total amount that will have to be paid back will be related to how much money is being borrowed, how long the loan is set to last for, which lender the money is being borrowed from, and a variety of other personal circumstances that will be assessed prior to the lending process beginning.
+There is no set interest rate or annual percentage rate (APR) that is related to all guarantor loans; the total amount that will have to be paid back will be related to how much money is being borrowed, how long the loan is set to last for, which lender the money is being borrowed from, and a variety of other personal circumstances that will be assessed before the lending process beginning.

 1. They are available to nearly everyone.
 People with a bad credit score, or no credit history, can attain one, meaning they can get enough money together to purchase something like a car, or launch a business, even if their financial history hasn’t been particularly positive.

 3. A guarantor loan can actually help the borrower build their credit score.
-As long as they commit to making all necessary payments at the correct time, and continue with the loan contract until its conclusion, they will showcase that they are capable of being trusted to borrow money, and will subsequently be able to borrow additional funds in the future without the need for a guarantor to be involved.
+As long as they commit to making all necessary payments at the correct time and continue with the loan contract until its conclusion, they will showcase that they are capable of being trusted to borrow money and will subsequently be able to borrow additional funds in the future without the need for a guarantor to be involved.

 It should also be noted that, as with all loans, there are potential downsides.
 The big three are:

-3. There is always the chance that the relationship between borrower and guarantor could be strained during the process if payments are not made, or if either party finds that they encounter financial difficulties.
+3. There is always the chance that the relationship between borrower and guarantor could be strained during the process if payments are not made or if either party finds that they encounter financial difficulties.
 Both the borrower and the guarantor need to be very aware of what they are getting involved with and then assess whether the relationship is strong enough to survive any potentially tough times.